Boeing kills its $4.2 billion purchase of Embraer as coronavirus roils the aviation industry

 Advantage Airbus

 Embraer, headquartered outside São Paulo, is the world’s leading maker of regional jets.
-Its commercial jets, known as E-jets, are smaller and shorter-range airplanes than those built by Airbus and Boeing, used on many domestic flights on less dense routes.
+Its commercial jets, known as E-jets, are smaller and shorter-range airplanes than those built by Airbus and Boeing, and are used on many domestic flights on less dense routes.

 Seattle-based regional carrier Horizon Air, for example, flies the 76-seat E-175 under the Alaska Airlines brand.